 You are not required to have a 2021–22 FAFSA on file or to fill out an application to be considered.

-If you are eligible, you will be identified by UT using your degree audit and awards will be disbursed the week of October 4, 2021.
-If eligible, you would be notified by email when you have received the grant.
+If you are eligible, you will be identified by UT using your degree audit.
+Awards were disbursed the week of October 4, 2021.
+If eligible, you would have been notified by email when you have received the grant.

-This award will support graduate and professional students who demonstrate that the pandemic contributed to a delay in the completion of their degree program.
+This award is designed to support graduate and professional students who demonstrated that the pandemic contributed to a delay in the completion of their degree program.

 Frequently Asked Questions